BuckeyeSoftware/rex/doc/STYLE.md

   <code>
 }
 ```
-Here's a description of what happens.
-The loop counter begins from `size - 1`
-and counts down on each iteration.
-When the counter reaches zero, the decrement
+The loop counter begins from `size - 1` and counts down on each iteration.
+When
-causes the counter to underflow and wrap around to the max possible value of
+the counter reaches zero, the decrement causes the counter to underflow and wrap
-`Size` type.
-This value is far larger than `size` so the condition `i < size`
+around to the max possible value of `Size` type.
+This value is far larger than
-evaluates false, and the loop stops.
+`size` so the condition `i < size` evaluates false, and the loop stops.

 With this approach, the hard crash on the pathological input is avoided since it
 permits every possible size value from [0, 0xFFFFFFFFFFFFFFFF).
 No casts are
 needed.
 Another common work around is to offset the index by one by introducing
-per-iteration arithmetic, this avoids such work arounds too.
+per-iteration arithmetic, this avoids the need for such work arounds too.

 ## Use explicitly sized types
 * Use `Uint8`, `Uint16`, `Uint32`, `Uint64`, `Sint8`, `Sint16`, `Sint32`,